muratk3n/thirdwave/en/tweets/2019/week43.md

 ---

 I think there are too many aristocrats in the world.
-You are dead weight son
+You are dead weight son.

 He is in his 30s isnt he?
-This is a weird kind of millenial..
-A bizarro millenial.
+This is a strange kind of millennial..
+A bizarro millennial.

 "Prince William warns that there are too many people in the world"